WHERE ARE WE GOING?

 The Colors of San Teodoro

-A short boat ride takes us to Cala Brandinchi, one of the most famous beaches in the San Teodoro area, often noted for its exceptionally light-colored sand and shallow, crystal-clear waters.
-Along this stretch of coastline, the sea truly takes on the hues you seek on a summer vacation in Sardinia: you swim, you anchor in the bay, you sunbathe on board, and you let the day unfold at a leisurely pace.
-In the afternoon, we head toward a new sheltered cove where we’ll spend the night.
+A short boat ride takes us to the area of Cala Brandinchi, one of the most famous beaches in the San Teodoro area, often noted for its very light-colored sand and shallow, crystal-clear water.
+Along this stretch of coast, the sea truly takes on the hues you seek on a summer vacation in Sardinia: you swim, you anchor in the bay, you sunbathe on board, and you let the day unfold at a leisurely pace.
+In the afternoon, we head to a new sheltered bay where we’ll spend the night.

 Sixth day